DIPlib/diplib/README.md

 [*LaTeX*](http://www.tug.org/texlive/).
 Note that you'll need certain *LaTeX* packages, such as `upquote`, that are not in the most basic set of packages.
 You can install these through the *TeX Live* package manager.

+## Linking against the library

+When using CMake, and importing the `DIP` target into your project in the right way, you will just need to link against the `DIP` target and everything will be configured correctly.
+Otherise, there are several macros that you should define when building any program that links against DIPlib:

+If DIPlib was build with the `DIP_SHARED_LIBRARY` flag was not set, then you need to define the `DIP__IS_STATIC` macro when compiling the code that links against it.
+Likewise, if the `DIP_ALWAYS_128_PRNG` flag was set, then you must define a `DIP__ALWAYS_128_PRNG` macro when compiling your program.
+Mismatching this flag could cause your program to not link, or worse, crash at runtime.

+The following flags do not need to be matched, but they should be if you want the inline functions to behave the same as the pre-compiled ones:
+ - `DIP_ENABLE_STACK_TRACE`: `DIP__EXCEPTIONS_RECORD_STACK_TRACE`
+ - `DIP_ENABLE_ASSERT`: `DIP__ENABLE_ASSERT`

+For DIPviewer, if `DIP_SHARED_LIBRARY` was not set, define the `DIP__VIEWER_IS_STATIC` macro.
+Also define `DIP__HAS_FREEGLUT` or `DIP__HAS_GLFW` depending on which back-end is used.

 ## License